koengr/QCforBusiness/_essentials/myths.md

 only 1 outcome – corresponding to the performance of just a random aeroplane wing.
-In this case, there is no advantage compared to a classical computer, because we could’ve just as well picked a random wing at first, and then spent N steps on a (much faster) classical machine.
+In this case, there is no advantage compared to a classical computer, because we could’ve just as well picked a random wing at first, and then spent the same N steps on a (much faster) classical machine.

 Although this ‘quantum parallelism’ is too good to be true, quantum computers can use the above idea to some lesser extent.
 Using [Grover’s